The Long Island Seed Project

 Hardy/Half Hardy biennial.

-BLEND- Diversity Kale
+BLEND- FBF Kale Crosses

 CV: De Lustof Kale

 Lieven David sent me seed of what he calls a "Fodder Kale", the kind of kale that is grown mostlly for livestock, chickens love these kinds of greens when there isn't much else to forage.
 Lieven is a backyard plant breeder in Belgium.
 He explained, "My fodder kale story is like this: two plants emerged on my field 4 years ago.
 My only reasonable explanation, after eliminating all other options: some bird must have sown them.
 These kales grew 1 m tall, and they had white flowers.
 They may have come from some OP or F1 somewhere, but then there weren't any fodder kale seed crops nearby.
 Anyway, these two plants produced a nice load of seeds.
 The next generation turned out to be exactly the same...quite a lot of Lusthof customers are growing this fodder kale, and perhaps saving seeds." .
 Interesting!
 The white flowers mentioned by Lievon indicate a Brassica alboglabra or white flowered Asian Kale.
 I am curious if this is an Asian/European cross since B. oleracea (yellow flowered European Kales) will cross with B. alboglabra-Gailon (taxonomists; in fact, consider these to be the same species).
 White flowers seem dominant in crosses I have made.
-I grew these for the first time in summer 2009.
 Plants grow very large and produce a plant much like a collard.
 The greens are suitable to use like collards.
 These are original breeder seeds.

 (50 seeds)